malavdnm/todo-app/README.md

-# WorkIndia-notesapp
+# WorkIndia-todo app
-An API application that can create Notes with title and other details and display all Notes of a user
+An API application that can take Notes with title, due date and other details and display all Notes of a user while stroing encrypted data in database

 ## Requirements: